AtRiskMedia/tractstack-docs/src/content/docs/start/installation.md

 B2_APPLICATION_KEY=
 ```

+**Domain configuration (if using Cloudflare)**

+The install script will use a ./cert.sh and look for your [dns_cloudflare_api_token](https://certbot-dns-cloudflare.readthedocs.io/en/stable/) in /root/.secrets/certbot/cloudflare.ini.
+If present it will attempt to generate SSL certs for the domains being used.
+Remember you can use a CNAME for a public-facing branded URL.

 :::note
 Nginx will be configured for you by the install script.
 Two sub-domains are configured for each Tract Stack during the install process: